AffrontedTrex2/Osborne-Odyssey/README.md

 # Osborne Odyssey
-Created in 2018 with a team of five for the Microsoft Hunt the Wumpus competition.
+Created in 2018 with a team of six for the Microsoft Hunt the Wumpus competition.
 ## Running the Game
 Play by downloading all the files and running the .exe file.
 ## Story